 With much fanfare, AOL has released its new free portal and “MyAOL” service.
 Granted, it feels like a flasback to 1998 when everyone and their dog were releasing portals.
 Obviously, it seems that AOL is still coding like its 1999.

-Granted its a Beta release, but it appears that AOL (Disclosure: I used to work at AOL) still has some work to do before the portal can be considered completed.
+Granted it is a Beta release, but it appears that AOL (Disclosure: I used to work at AOL) still has some work to do before the portal can be considered completed.

 Example, please…you ask.
 Well, I first loaded up AOL in my favorite Firefox browser.
 And being that my Firefox has the text set a bit on the small side, the AOL page rendered as it appears on the right hand side here (click through for a larger image).
 As you can see, the page looks like it has some serious design challenges, with images partially covered, navigation tabs partially covered, ads that are wider than the column they are sitting in, text extending outside of its section, icons that are misaligned.